 LET THE WATERMELON SOFTEN SLIGHTLY BEFORE BLENDING.
 To make things easier on your blender, I recommend letting the frozen watermelon soften slightly before blending.
 5-10 minutes usually does the trick!
 (I add + measure all the other ingredients while it softens)

 FORGOT TO FREEZE YOUR WATERMELON?
 TRY THIS!
-If you forgot to freeze your watermelon or don’t have time or freezer space (been there!), you can add 1-2 cups of ice to your blender along with fresh watermelon to help it get frosty.
+If you forgot to freeze your watermelon or don’t have time or freezer space (been there!), you can add 1-2 cups of ice cubes to your blender along with fresh watermelon to help it get frosty.
 It won’t be exactly the same, but it’ll help!

 TIPS FOR CHOOSING A GOOD WATERMELON.
 I’ve heard LOTS of tips over the years, but the ones that work best for me are: